ssbsukirat/medicine/Endocrinology/Diabetes mellitus/Complications.md

 	- 1st 5 years -- mesangial expansion, glomerular thickening as GFR returns to normal
 	- 5-10 years -- microalbuminuria (albuminuria is urinary albumin-to-creatinine ratio more than 30mg/g)
 	- albuminuria may better with glycemic control or bp control with ACE/ARB blocker or SGLT2 inhibitors
+	- Diabetic Kidney Disease is albuminuria with GFR<60
+	- Once marked albuminuria and reduced creatinine, pathology is mostly irreversible